codepath/android_guides/Using-DialogFragment.md

 ### Styling with Third-Party Libraries

-Note that [third party material libraries](http://guides.codepath.com/android/Material-Design-Primer#dialog-styles) such as [material-dialogs](https://github.com/afollestad/material-dialogs) can be used to simplify and improve dialog styling as well.
+Note that [[third party material libraries|Material-Design-Primer#dialog-styles]] such as [material-dialogs](https://github.com/afollestad/material-dialogs) can be used to simplify and improve dialog styling as well.

 ![Material Dialog](https://i.imgur.com/U4mr2BB.jpg)